hrntknr/ofutun/README.md

 ## Pattern

-### Pettern1: As a privilege-free Wireguard Server
+### Pettern1: As a Non-privileged Wireguard Server

 ```sh
 $ ./ofutun --print